mzrimsek/server-config/stacks/media/README.md

 # Media Stack

 A fully functioning media acquisition stack.
+For any extra...necessary security...I'd recommend getting a VPN client.
+[See example here](../core/infrastructure)

 ## Services